-The Company has entered into certain derivative financial instruments to manage its exposure to interest rate and market risks, including an interest rate swap, with a notional value of \$20,000 that matured in May of 2023, and share-price forward contracts with a combined notional amount of \$7,331, maturing at varying dates through June 2026.
+The Company enters into certain derivative financial instruments to manage its exposure to market risks, comprised of share-price forward contracts with a combined notional amount of \$8,654, maturing at varying dates through June 2027.

-23. RISK MANAGEMENT AND FINANCIAL INSTRUMENTS (Continued)
+25. RISK MANAGEMENT AND FINANCIAL INSTRUMENTS (Continued)